csb324/eleventy-obsidian-ninareth/notes/Opal (silver hand).md

 ---
 {}
 ---
-- Learned to traverse between material and
+- Learned to traverse between material and other planes
 - Said to have studied at slavaadi college but no records back that up.
 Her connections do though.
 - The book cites a number of her academic writings
 - Fought for a number of military groups